-Yes, I think portable pergolas are great – but that doesn’t mean that they are great for everyone.
+Yes, I think backyard pergolas are great – but that doesn’t mean that a portable pergola is great for everyone.
 As with anything in life, they have both pros and cons.
-That’s what I’m going to talk about here…
+That’s what I’m going to talk about here.

 If you are on a budget or simply want to save money, the low price factor is attractive.
 Custom-built structures are definitely more expensive because they use more expensive materials and of course labor.